 About the Isle of Skye Scotland

 The Isle of Skye is one of the islands of the Hebrides in the northwest of Scotland.
 Full of dramatic landscapes, ancient ruins, quaint villages, friendly people, unpredictable weather and more sheep than people, the island is a world of its own that hasn’t changed much in the last several hundred years.
+Skye island Scotland is one of the most breathtaking landscapes in world and also contains some of the most ancient geology.
+It’s so old that you can even see dinosaur footprints on the beach.

 Where to Stay on the Isle of Skye

-There are plenty of small Isle of Skye hotels and Airbnbs throughout the island, which is small enough to stay anywhere and still have easy access to all the sights.
+There are plenty of small Isle of Skye hotels and cottages throughout the island, which is small enough to stay anywhere and still have easy access to all the sights.
 Finding a place to stay is surprisingly affordable.

 I stayed in a small hotel in Uig for $60/night.
 It was nothing fancy, but had everything I needed.
 If you need more recommendations for where to stay on the Isle of Skye, you can read my the Best Places to Stay in Scotland.